marcushellberg/h3llberg-com/content/blog/trips/tahoe-rim-trail-2018/tahoe-city-to-watson-lake/index.md

 date: '2018-07-26'
 image: './trt-blaze.jpg'
 category: Tahoe Rim Trail 2018
-description: 'TRT day 1: Getting to the trailhead was a pain, but once I got on the trail I quickly forgot all the hassle.'
+description: 'Tahoe Rim Trail day 1: Getting to the trailhead was a pain, but once I got on the trail I quickly forgot all the hassle.'
 tags: ['Trip reports', 'Hiking']
 ---